zuoyangithub/SHP/README.md

 Home Safety Platform

-1, SHP -> Eclipse Project.
+1, SHP is a Eclipse Project.

-2, var -> LAMP Project.
+2, var is a LAMP Project.